kalman17/anycam-extension/README.md

 - Compared to the large, billion-parameter supervised models, MCVO needs 8–14× less peak memory and has 2–8× lower latency, trains with no labels at any stage, and pays for it with roughly twice the rotation error (≈0.5° vs ≈0.25°).
 - Compared to the cheapest learned pose model (Monodepth2's pose network), MCVO is heavier and slower (75 ms vs 13 ms) but more accurate in rotation on Sintel and KITTI and equal on TUM.
 Monodepth2's network is trained per dataset with known intrinsics and cannot predict them; its KITTI heading advantage comes from being trained on KITTI.
 - Translation direction is volatile: strong on driving video (5° error on KITTI), weak on small-baseline indoor footage (75° on TUM-RGBD, 104° on Sintel; 90° is chance).
-- Intrinsics come from a small head distilled from AnyCalib, the single-frame calibration specialist used as a teacher during training.
-On the previous checkpoint it was on par with the teacher on the focal range of the training corpus (21.8 / 13.3 % vs 20.1 / 11.2 % on Sintel / TUM) and weaker on KITTI's narrow-FOV crops (42.4 % vs 18.4 %); the head is being re-distilled on the retrained weights and its numbers follow.¹
+- Intrinsics come from a 1.9 k-parameter head distilled from AnyCalib, the single-frame calibration specialist used as a teacher during training.
+It adds no cost on top of the pose and gets reasonably close to the teacher: 27.5 % average focal error over the three datasets vs 16.6 % for AnyCalib itself, closest indoors and furthest on KITTI's narrow-FOV crops.

 ## How MCVO works